appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-be-chart.md

 ---
-description: Follow the guide to migrate to the Appsmith Business Edition running on Helm chart v2.
+description: Follow the guide to migrate to the Appsmith Business Edition running on v3 Helm chart.
 ---
-# Migrate to Business Edition Helm Chart v2
+# Migrate to Business Edition Helm Chart v3

-Follow the below guide to migrate to the Business Edition running on Helm chart v2 (`helm-ee.appsmith.com`).
+Follow the below guide to migrate to the Business Edition running on Helm chart (`helm-ee.appsmith.com`).
 This version includes Horizontal Pod Auto Scaling (HPA) capability, which enables Appsmith pods to scale automatically based on the current workload.

 ## Backup data